ankitmehra31/ankitmehra31.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/web_img.png){: .align-right width="300px"}
-👨🏻‍💻 I'm a research scholar at the IIT Mandi.
+👨🏻‍💻 I'm a research scholar at IIT Mandi.

 🔬 My research interests are in Robotics, Control systems, Reinforcement learning and Vision based control!